Melokeo/eis-quads/README.md

 - **Confirm**: Press `Enter` to save the background state and return to task management.

 ### Misc
+- **Anti-virus**: I hate windows defender as it always tag my app as unauthorized however i tried to modify.
-There is known problem with multiple monitor support.
+- There is known problem with **multiple monitor support**.
 It flies everywhere.

 ***